tomrcc/docsycannon-docs/content/en/docs/analytics-user-feedback-and-seo/_index.md

 ## Add a contact form with Fabform

 You can create a contact form for your site and collect your form submissions at [fabform.io](https://fabform.io/).
-To use this feature, you first need to sign up for an account with Fabform.
-The following example shows how to add a simple form that collects the user’s email address to your site source:
+To use this feature, you first need to sign up for an account with Fabform. <a target="_blank" rel="noopener" href="https://github.com/CloudCannon/bookshop/blob/main/guides/hugo.adoc#authoring-new-components">Create a new component</a> in Bookshop to create a form like the example below:

 <div><pre data-language="html"><code class="language-html"><strong>&lt;</strong><strong>form</strong> action<strong>=</strong>"https://fabform.io/f/{form-id}" method<strong>=</strong>"post"<strong>&gt;</strong>
  <strong>&lt;</strong><strong>label</strong> for<strong>=</strong>"email"<strong>&gt;</strong>Your Email<strong>&lt;/</strong><strong>label</strong><strong>&gt;</strong>